privet-kitty/obsidian-blogger/docs/tips.md

 </script>
 ```

-### How to apply CSS only only to the posts published by this plugin
+### Applying CSS only to the posts published by this plugin

 `obsidian-blogger` wraps the output HTML by `<div class="obsidian-blogger-post">...</div>`.
 You can use this class to apply CSS only to the posts published by this plugin.
 An example would be as follows: